dclipca/dclipca.github.io/_posts/2022-03-30-survival-games-are-not-about-survival.md

 There's a clear pattern you can see in any survival game such as `Rust`or `DayZ Mod`, and it's that `survival games are not about survival`.
 If it's not about survival then what are they about?
 The answer is `stories`.

 The definition of a `story` is a succesion of `events`.
-An `event` is anything emotionally valuable (someone dies or you find some berries next to a tree) ━ both `events` provoke an emotion. `Stories` is the answer why we watch movies or read books.
+An `event` is anything emotionally valuable (someone dies or you find some berries next to a tree) ━ both `events` provoke an emotion. `Stories` is why we watch movies or read books.
 Since 2010s, we got new ways to generate procedural stories (and even participate in them) in the form of sandbox games.

-Yes, `stories`
+Combine emergent `stories` with the freedom of choosing whatever you want to do, and you get the real reason why "survival" games work.